Tina Modotti: Photographer Made Revolutionary

-She began acting with the local Italian theatre and by 1918 she was a recognized star who attracted the attention of D.W.
+She began acting in the local Italian theatre and by 1918 she was a recognized star who attracted the attention of D.W.
 Griffith (the director of the famous Birth of a Nation).
-In October, Tina moved to Hollywood with her partner, poet and painter Roubaix de l’Abrie Richey known as Robo, to star in silent films (check her account on IMDb).
+In October, Modotti moved to Hollywood with her partner, poet and painter Roubaix de l’Abrie Richey known as Robo, to star in silent films (check her account on IMDb).

 Phase 5: The Communist

 Do you remember how Tina Modotti was moved by her younger siblings’ suffering?
 Her sensitivity to social issues found an outlet in a growing political consciousness in Mexico.
-The camera accompanied her across the country, becoming her “prosthetic extension” (Braidotti, 2013), which allowed her to make a statement about injustice and poverty reigning in Mexico.
+The camera accompanied her across the country, becoming her “prosthetic extension,” which allowed her to make a statement about injustice and poverty reigning in Mexico.
 In 1929 she mounted an exhibition which was advertised as “The First Revolutionary Photographic Exhibition In Mexico”.
-Moreover, in 1925, she joined a Communist organization – International Red Aid – and met the leaders of the Mexican Communist Party (with whom she eventually had love affairs as Weston returned to California.
-They were Xavier Guerrero, Julio Antonio Mella, and Vittorio Vidali).
+Moreover, in 1925, she joined a Communist organization – International Red Aid – and met the leaders of the Mexican Communist Party (with whom she eventually had love affairs as Weston returned to California).
+They were Xavier Guerrero, Julio Antonio Mella, and Vittorio Vidali.
 She became a member of the party in 1927.

 Phase 6: Maria